 There are few sciences that resonate as strongly with the public of all ages than astronomy.
 This is why local observatories (professional and public), planetariums and science centers are so successful at attracting public attention.

 An average CWL visit will normally last about two days, and involve 2-3 presentations in the local area.
-For example, in addition to the main public evening lecture, there might be a presentation to students at a community college, another to a high school, etc. We also strongly encourage holding a workshop for local teachers, in collaboration with our educational program Discover the Universe to make this happen.
+For example, in addition to the main public evening lecture, there might be a presentation to students at a community college, another to a high school, etc. If the lecturer is also willing to host a workshop for local teachers, we encourage a collaboration with our educational program Discover the Universe to make this happen.
 We would also suggest a follow-up virtual visit by the lecturer to school groups to answer any questions they may have.
 The goal is to maximize the benefit of the CWL to the host community.
 The lectureship pays for all travel expenses for the lecturer.
 Any other expenses for the lecture, such as venue rental, should be covered by the host community.